delb-xml/snakesist/README.rst

 This package doesn't have a stable release yet and lacks sufficient test coverage.
 Please use with care.
-It also has `delb <https://delb.readthedocs.io/en/latest/>`_ as a dependency (for accessing the document nodes), which is a very young project developed as a POC at the moment.
+It also has `delb <https://delb.readthedocs.io/en/latest/>`_ as a dependency (for accessing the document nodes), which is a very young project developed as a proof of concept at the moment.

 Contributions, suggestions, bug reports and feature requests for ``snakesist``